imranhsayed/express-app/README.md

 > * Open browser at `http://localhost:5000`
 > * Every time you refresh the page, a GET request to `http://localhost:5000/` is made and the middleware intercepts that request and when the response for that request is finished it calculates the time it took for that request to complete and prints that.

+> * Also adds the message to a `log.txt` file

 ### LoggerMiddleWare Demo :video_camera: